lamg/pmproxy/pmproxy.md

 - automatic configuration persistence
   - if `Config` holds all references to persistible objects, then it can be done by marshaling at regular time lapses
   - operations carried by manager will be done by config
+    - definition and implementation of an interface for searching elements in slices
 - overlapping consumption restrictors